ldn-softdev/jtc/User Guide.md

 - when objects merge-updated, for clashing labels, a source does overwrite the destination (unlike with insertion)

 #### Updating labels
-A directive lexeme `<>k` allows accessing the label/index of the currently walked JSON element and even store it in the namespase.
+A directive lexeme `<>k` allows accessing the label/index of the currently walked JSON element and even store it in the namespace.
-Another function featured by the lexeme is that the label is reinterpretted as a _JSON string_ value, that allows rewriting labels using update operation (insert into labels is not possible even semantically)
+Another function featured by the lexeme is that the label is reinterpreted as a _JSON string_ value, that allows rewriting labels using update operation (insert into labels is not possible even semantically)

 As the an exercise, let's capitalize all the labels within all `address`'es in `ab.json`: